 PED 291 Special Topics in Physical Education.
-1-3 cr Course content must be approved by the local campus and the department chair.
+1-3 cr.
+Course content must be approved by the local campus and the department chair.
 EL.

-PED 299 Independent Study in Physical Education, 1-3 or Program must be approved by the dapartment chain.
-EL
+PED 299 Independent Study in Physical Education.
+1-3 cr.
+Program must be approved by the department chair.
+EL.